 Tips for home learning as a family

-Online learning is here to make your life easier and support your children to excel in the classroom and in exams.
-But did you know that our award-winning learning platform, Atom Nucleus, offers additional benefits for families – including a 20% sibling discount?
+Online learning is here to make your life easier and support your children to do well in the classroom and in exams.
+Our award-winning learning platform, Atom Home, offers great tools for families.
+If you have more than one child in Key Stage 2 (ages 7–11), we can support them all to reach their learning goals!

 For 7–8 year olds (Year 3)